Table of Contents

 Many of us borrow too much by putting everything on our credit cards.
 We are often surprised by how fast our debt balances grow.
 Saying you will reduce your debt to zero is a great goal but may be difficult and too far away.

 You need to have a plan to reduce debt that didn’t build overnight.
-There are two popular ways to do this.
+There are two popular ways to pay down debt.
 The Snowball method, where you tackle the smallest debt balances first, is often preferable for many.
 Small wins provide a psychological boost.
 For others, the alternative often referred to as the Avalanche method is better.
 There, you are reducing the debt carrying the highest annual percentage rate first.